soctkoren/MoneyTracker/README.md

 * Loads a user's transactions from the GetAllTransactions.
 * Determines how much money the user spends and makes in each of the months for which we have data.
 * Determine average spending per month.
+(I interpreted the instructions to be this.
+Wasn't clear)
 * Display above challenges.

 #### Additional challenges completed: ####